North Atlantic weather war: Ocean weather vessels

 In 1939, United States Coast Guard vessels were being used as weather ships to protect transatlantic air commerce.
-The Atlantic Weather Observation Service was authorized by President Franklin Delano Roosevelt on January 25, 1940.
+The Atlantic Weather Observation Service was authorised by President Franklin Delano Roosevelt on January 25, 1940.
 By February 1941, five 327 ft Coast Guard cutters were used in weather patrol, usually deployed for three weeks at a time, then sent back to port for ten days.
-As World War II continued, cutters were needed for the war effort and by August 1942, six cargo vessels were used.
-The ships were modified with guns and depth charge projectors, and crews were trained and regularly drilled in gunnery but the former cargo ships had top speeds of 10-12 knots, significantly less than U-Boats, which could reach 16 knots on the surface.
-USCGC Muskeget was torpedoed with 121 aboard on September 9, 1942.
-In 1943, the United States Weather Bureau recognized their observations as "indispensable" for the war effort.
+The cutters were needed for the war effort and by August 1942, six cargo vessels were used instead.
+The ships were modified with guns and depth charge projectors, and crews were trained and regularly drilled in gunnery but the former cargo ships had top speeds of 10–12 kn, significantly less than U-boats, that could reach 16 kn on the surface.
+USCGC Muskeget was torpedoed with 121 crewmen aboard on September 9, 1942.
+In 1943, the United States Weather Bureau recognised their observations as "indispensable" for the war effort.

 The flying of fighter aircraft between North America, Greenland and Iceland led to the deployment of two more weather ships in 1943 and 1944.
 The United Kingdom established one 80 km off the west coast of Britain.
 By May 1945, sixteen ships were in use north of the 15th parallel north in the Atlantic, with six more in the tropical Atlantic.
 Twenty United States Navy frigates were used in the Pacific for similar operations.
-Weather Bureau personnel stationed on weather ships were asked voluntarily to accept the assignment.
+Weather Bureau personnel stationed on weather ships were asked to volunteer for the assignment.
 They used surface weather observations, radiosondes and pilot balloons (PIBALs) to determine weather conditions aloft.
-Due to its value, operations continued after World War II, leading to an international agreement in September 1946 that no fewer than 13 ocean weather stations would be maintained by the Coast Guard, with five others maintained by Great Britain and two by Brazil.
+Due to its value, operations continued after the war, leading to an international agreement in September 1946 that no fewer than 13 ocean weather stations would be maintained by the Coast Guard, with five others maintained by Great Britain and two by Brazil.

 The Germans began to use weather ships in the summer of 1940 but three of its four ships were sunk by November 23, which led to the use of fishing vessels for its weather ship fleet.
-German weather ships were out to sea for three to five weeks at a time and would have Enigma machine and codes for several months to send weather observations in cypher.
+German weather ships were out to sea for three to five weeks at a time and would have Enigma machine and codes for several months to send weather observations in cipher.
 Their radio reports exposed their location to the superior British High-frequency direction finding system and their encryption provided additional fodder for British cryptanalysts.

-Harry Hinsley worked on plans to seize Enigma machines and keys from the German weather ships, to help Bletchley Park to resume their cryptanalysis of the Enigma Navy version, as the inability to decode the new M4 "shark" cypher was seriously affecting the Battle of the Atlantic.
-Munchen and Lauenburg were boarded by the Royal Navy, who managed to gather valuable information on German codes in each case.
+Harry Hinsley worked on plans to seize Enigma machines and keys from the German weather ships, to help Bletchley Park to resume their cryptanalysis of the Enigma Navy version, as the inability to decode the new M4 Shark cypher was seriously affecting the Battle of the Atlantic. and were boarded by the Royal Navy, that managed to gather valuable information on German codes in each case.
 Wuppertal became trapped in ice and was lost without trace of ship or crew.